 Usually, independent contractors are good at one or two things, but not when running a business, especially a growing one.

-1. First scenario, let’s say that you are working on a short-term project and need temporary help to complete it.
-Should you hire a 1099 or w2 employee?
+1. You are working on a short-term project and need temporary help to complete it, should you hire a 1099 or w2 employee?

-2. How about this scenario- you own a brick and mortar store and your sales increase during a busy season.
-Which employee classification suits best?
+2. You own a brick and mortar store and your sales increase during a busy season, which employee classification suits you best?

 In this case, a W2 employee would be best because you need someone to be on a very specific schedule that can be adjusted.

-3. Here’s a third scenario, there is a function in your business like taxes & bookkeeping that needs to be taken care of regularly and takes a few hours to complete.
+3. There is a function in your business like taxes and bookkeeping that needs to be taken care of regularly and takes a few hours to complete.

-4. And here’s one last scenario.
-Let’s say there is a distinct process that must be followed in order to produce a quality product or service- which is better W2 or 1099?
+4. There is a distinct process that must be followed in order to produce a quality product or service- which is better W2 or 1099?

 If you said W2 then you are correct!